enriquezduane/multiclient-cli-chat/README.md

 accept takes a connection from the listen queue and returns socket object and address

 socket object is used by the server to communicate (send and receive messages or data) to client

+you cannot predict how many bytes each recv returns

+ephemeral port - auto assigned port (this happens when client connects to server)